-We’ve all had moments where money caused a great deal of stress.
+We’ve all had moments where our financials caused a great deal of stress.
 We either didn’t have much of it or stressing over how to make it grow.
-These money worries cause stress that impacts how we feel about our lives.
+These worries cause stress that impacts how we feel about our lives.
 Those feelings and thoughts impact our physical, mental, and emotional well-being.

 Financial wellness aims for a healthier outlook on life.
 As a lifestyle goal, it’s about managing money today and planning for a future with less stress and a healthier lifestyle.

 Your health matters so, therefore, financial wellness matters.
 The goal is to achieve financial well-being – a state of healthy living – where you experience less stress related to money.
 Your outlook on life is positive.
 And your satisfaction is high.
 You feel well about where you are and where you’re headed.

 It’s about making better financial choices through knowledge and planning.
 When you can manage your money and feel better about your finances, you’ll gain a sense of security and peace of mind supporting physical, mental, and emotional wellbeing.

 The Road to Financial Wellness Guide

 The road to financial wellness includes 5 milestones–financial literacy, financial capability, financial security, financial independence, and financial freedom.
 Your journey to financial wellbeing isn’t about making millions of dollars.
 It’s about taking into account how you’re feeling today as you plan for a better tomorrow.